 “Bloody Hell!
 Why did this happen!?”
-Representing Game Experiences with Provenance
+Understanding Game Experiences with Provenance

 Troy C. Kohwalter, Esteban G. W. Clua, Leonardo G. P. Murta

 Instituto de Computação, Universidade Federal Fluminense, Niterói – RJ, Brazil

 {tkohwalter, esteban, leomurta}@ic.uff.br

 Abstract.
 Winning or losing a game session is the final consequence of a series of decisions and actions made during the game.
 The analysis and understanding of events, mistakes, and flows of a concrete game play may be useful for different reasons: understanding problems related to gameplay, data mining of specific situations, and even understanding educational and learning aspects in serious games.
 We introduce a novel approach based on provenance concepts in order to model and represent a game flow.
 We model the game data and map it to provenance to generate a provenance graph for analysis.
 As an example, we also instantiated our proposed conceptual framework and graph generation in a serious game, allowing developers and designers to identify possible mistakes and failures in gameplay design by analyzing the generated provenance graph from collected gameplay data.